davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 - `dbusd` - starts the DBus daemon (system instance), which is used by other services to provide an interface to user processes
 - `dhcpcd` - starts a DHCP client daemon on a network interface (the example uses `enp3s0`).
+- 'netdev-enp3s0' - a triggered service representing the availablility of the `enp3s0` network
+  interface.
+See the service description file for details.
+Note that the 'udev-settle` service somewhat makes this redundant, as would use of a suitable network manager; it is provided for example purpsoses.
 - `sshd` - starts the SSH daemon.

 We want most of the preceding services to be started before we allow a user to login.
 To that